Te Huringa ō Te Ao - development and procurement

 Key information about the procurement process:

-- tranche one procurement will occur from August 2023 and covers the following Police Districts (Auckland City, Bay of Plenty, Counties Manakau, Waikato, Waitematā, Wellington).
+• tranche one procurement has been completed and occurred from August 2023 and covers the following Police Districts: Auckland City, Bay of Plenty, Counties Manakau, Waikato, Waitematā, and Wellington.

-- tranche two procurement will occur from February 2024 and covers the following Police Districts (Canterbury, Central, Eastern, Northland, Southern, Tasman).
+• tranche two procurement will occur from June 2024 and covers the following Police Districts: Canterbury, Central, Eastern, Northland, Southern, Tasman.

-- all providers will have access to the same information in order to ensure this is a fair procurement process.
+• all providers will have access to the same information to ensure this is a fair procurement process.

 More information will be released in the Registration of Interest (ROI) through the Government Electronic Tendering Service (GETS).